-- Texas law requires employers to allow employees to take leave to serve as jurors.
+- An employer must allow an employee to take leave to serve jury duty.
 See Jury Duty Leave.

-- Texas employees are entitled to leave for court attendance pursuant to a valid subpoena.
-See Court Attendance Leave.
+- An employee is entitled to leave for court attendance pursuant to a valid subpoena.
+See Witness Duty Leave.

-- Private employers may not terminate an employee who is a member of the military forces of the State of Texas because that employee is ordered to authorized training or called to duty.
+- An employer may not terminate an employee who is a member of the military forces of the State of Texas because that employee is ordered to authorized training or called to duty.
 See Military Leave.

-- Texas employers are required to provide employees with time off to vote.
+- An employer must provide an employee with time off to vote.
 See Voting Leave.